Representation Recycling for Streaming Video Analysis: Introduction

 \section{Introduction}

 Modern convolutional deep networks excel at numerous recognition tasks.
-It is commonly observed that, deeper models tend to outperform their shallower counterparts~\cite{he2016deep,huang2017densely,zagoruyko2016wide}, e.g. the prediction quality tends to increase with network depth using the architectures with residual connections~\cite{he2016deep}.
-Due to the sequential nature of the layer-wise calculations, however, increasing the network depth results in longer inference times.
+It is commonly observed that deeper models tend to outperform their shallower counterparts~\cite{he2016deep,huang2017densely}.
+Due to the sequential dependencies across the layers, however, increasing the network depth results in longer processing times.
 While the increase in inference duration can be acceptable for various offline recognition problems, it is typically of concern for many streaming video analysis tasks.
-For example, in perception modules of autonomous systems, it is not only necessary to keep up with the frame rate, but also desirable to minimize the computational burden of each recognition component to reduce the hardware requirements and/or save resources for additional tasks.
-Similar concerns arise in large-scale video analysis tasks, e.g. on video sharing platforms, a small increase in per-frame calculations can add up to great increments in total consumptions.
+For example, in perception modules of autonomous systems, it is not only necessary to keep up with the frame rate but also desirable to minimize the computational burden of each recognition component to reduce the hardware requirements~\cite{yang2022real}.
+Similarly, in large-scale video analysis tasks, small changes in per-frame computations can lead to significant cumulative cost differences.